-Many people don't fully understand dementia and you might wonder what to tell people about your diagnosis - or even whether to tell anyone at all.
+Many people don't fully understand dementia, and you might wonder what to tell people about your diagnosis, or even whether to tell anyone at all.
 You may worry they'll be overprotective, or change how they behave towards you.

-But when you're ready, you should talk to your friends and family about how dementia is affecting you, what you can manage and would like to continue doing, and what they can do to help.
-The more specific you are about the challenges you face, the more likely they are to be able to help and support you.
+But when you're ready, you should talk to your friends and family about how dementia affects you, what you can manage and would like to continue doing, and what they can do to help.
+The more specific you are about the challenges you face, the better they'll be able to support you.